sensor-aae/Integrated-Risk-Management-Model/README.md

-# Integrated Risk Management Model
+# Market Risk Engine – VaR & Expected Shortfall

 This project presents a hybrid risk management framework to assess market risk and credit risk for a diversified portfolio of S&P 500 equities and corporate bonds.